 Background

 AIS is well recognized and accepted as an important tool for safety of navigation and is a carriage requirement for SOLAS vessels (Class-A).
 With increasing demand for maritime VHF data communications, AIS has become heavily used for maritime safety, maritime situational awareness and port security.
 As a result, overloading of AIS 1 and AIS 2 created a need for additional AIS channels.
+Using the VHF marine band (International Radio Regulations Appendix 18) AIS can transmit data to vessels in the vicinity of the AIS unit as well as to vessels in an addressed group.

-International Telecommunications Union (ITU) has recognised the efficiency and the necessity for digital communications, has produced technical standards and has revised the VHF marine band (RR Appendix 18) to designate channels for data transmission.
+International Telecommunications Union (ITU) has recognised the efficiency and the necessity for digital communications, has produced technical standards and has revised the VHF marine band (Radio Regulations Appendix 18) to designate channels for data transmission.
 It is recognized that both analogue voice communications and digital communications will share the band.
 The VDES, as envisioned by IALA and presented to ITU, addresses the identified need to protect AIS along with essential digital communications contributions for e-Navigation and GMDSS Modernization.

-The VHF marine band (Appendix 18 of the International Radio Regulations) was initially used for transmission of voice communications on 25 kHz channels.
+The VHF marine band (Radio Regulations Appendix 18) was initially used for transmission of voice communications on 25 kHz channels.
 The ITU introduced the first marine data transmission system, DSC (Digital Selective Calling) to help ensure that calling and distress communications attempts were successful.
 VHF DSC transmits data at 1.2 kbps, slow by modern data standards, but very robust.
 At the request of the IMO to improve safety of navigation, ITU introduced another VHF data transmission system, AIS, which provides navigation and identification data for ships, shore stations, aids to navigation and search and rescue devices at 9.6 kbps.

 ITU introduced a standard, with options for 25 kHz, 50 kHz and 100 kHz channels at data rates up to 307.2 kbps in order to improve spectrum efficiency in 2012.
 Both voice and data communications coexist in the VHF marine band.
+The developments in maritime radio technology, including the introduction of software defined radios (SDR) coupled with enhanced capabilities for digital data exchange over existing VHF marine band spectrum resulted in the development of the VHF Data Exchange System (VDES).
+VDES builds on the experience gained through the development of AIS, and also provides the capability to transmit to a specific vessel (addressed); to all units in the vicinity (broadcast); to a group of vessels (addressed); or to a fleet of vessels (addressed).

 Consequential to WRC-15, the ITU standard for VDES, Recommendation ITU-R M.2092-0, was approved.
 A remaining outstanding issue is the approval of the satellite component for the VDE channels which is targeted for approval at WRC-19.